avtandilzabakhidze/EbayAutomationTesting/README.md

 # EbayAutomationTesting

 Welcome to the **EbayAutomationTesting** repository!
 This project is designed to automate testing for the eBay website using Java, Selenium, and the Page Object Model (POM).
-This setup ensures a robust, scalable, and maintainable test suite.
+This setup ensures a robust, scalable and maintainable test suite.

 ## Project Overview